Gellybean/Mathfinder-Bot/README.md

 For usability, stats and expressions share a pool of variable names.

 *NOTE* — The Pathfinder default character sheet contains a number of both stats and expressions that represent the values you would find on any standard character sheet.
 Other than class-specific features, you should find the majority of what you need; the goal is minimal setup, while offering the freedom for anyone to customize it how they choose.
-You can view these values using the `/var` List options.
+You can view these values with the List-Vars command using `/var`.

 stats. simple enough.

 ![stats1](https://user-images.githubusercontent.com/10622391/192097536-4b77e851-29f9-4a46-8336-e846e4ea142f.jpg)

-expressions. dont worry about too much about the details—unless you want to.
+expressions. dont worry about too much about it—unless you want to.

 ![expr](https://user-images.githubusercontent.com/10622391/192116307-e73c3cd1-1c4b-4b7e-9ad7-fd051ce01e1c.jpg)